 Technology has kept students learning over the last year, and leaders have noticed its power and limitations.
 We’re all looking at ways to get students, especially those most negatively impacted by the pandemic, back on track.
 Here’s a compilation of insider recommendations and research to inform those tough decisions.
 Let’s look at five ways you can spend school coronavirus relief funds.

 1. Spend coronavirus relief on access and connectivity

 Use school funds on reliable internet

-When school districts across the country transitioned to online learning, it showed us the deep divide in broadband access.
+When school districts across the country transitioned to online learning environments, it showed us the deep divide in broadband access.
 This was especially true for rural, inner city and other marginalized areas.
 Vulnerable populations of students were at a disadvantage again.
 Common Sense reported on students who went to school remotely.
 Nearly one-third across the United States did not have adequate internet or devices.

 The Education Trust in New York and California surveyed parents six months into virtual learning.
 The survey showed that reliable internet access was still a top concern.
 Almost half of New York families polled worried whether they could afford internet access.
 This was particularly true for Latinx parents and families in large cities.
 Only 24% of those parents reported that their child’s school had made it available.

 Coming up with solutions has fallen heavily on schools.
 Some have teamed up with service providers to give students and families access to hotspots and broadband.
 Recently others, like the Murray City school district in Utah, are taking matters into their own hands by using CARES funding to set up their own networks.
 To do this, some are running fiber optics cables to specific areas.
 Others are using antennas to beam internet signals over short distances on FCC-licensed airwave spectrums.

 Angela Siefer, executive director at the National Digital Inclusion Alliance, shared what will happen if districts build their own network.
 She explained that costs will be lower after the first investment.
 Plus, the connection will be more stable and the district will be in control.